NazarethSebothoma/CMPG-323-Overview-33572798/README.md

 # CMPG-323-Overview-33572798
+This is my main repository for all my CMPG323 project.
+Each project will have its own repository but they will all have acces to this repositiry.
+This repository is a shared repository.

 ## Branching Strategies
-I will use trunk-based development as my branching strategy for my projects. trunk-based development is a branching strategy that will allow me to make changes directly to my main brach.
+My branching strategy for all my CMPG 323 projects is Trunk based development.
+Trunk based development is a strategy whereby the developer(s) merge changes directly to the main branch(trunk).By changes I am refering to small frequet updates.
+This practice promotes continuous development.
-This is how it works, everytime I want to make changes I will create a temporary branch, make my changes on it, then test if the changes I made do not affect my program in a bad way or do not have bugs.
-If there are no bugs I then marge my changes to the main brach.
-The changes I will be making will not be very major, and as a result it will be very simple to catch bugs.
-This strategy promotes continuous integration.

-<a href = "https://launchdarkly.com/blog/git-branching-strategies-vs-trunk-based-development/"> Read more<a/>
+<a href = "https://trunkbaseddevelopment.com/">Read more<a/> about  Trunk based development

+See below the diagram representation of the approach.

 ## Project and Repository Structure
 Every project(Project 1-5) in this module  will have its repository but they will be sharing 1 kanban project.